Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Results

 \subsubsection{Example Detection Results with V11-ACS}

-We first showcase the posterior results obtained from all our models and LGCP.
-Figure \ref{fig:v11acs_results} displays these results for V11-ACS image, chosen due to space constraints; results for other images are detailed in the Supplementary Material.
-Figure \ref{fig:v11acs_results}(a) shows the scaled posterior mean intensity $\Tilde{\lambda}_c(s\mid \mathbf{D})$ from our models.
-Figure \ref{fig:v11acs_results}(b) shows the posterior mean of $\exp(\mathcal{U}(s))$ from LGCP.
+We first showcase the posterior results obtained from all our models and LGCP. \cref{fig:v11acs_results} displays these results for V11-ACS image, as an example.
+Results for other images are detailed in Section 9 of the Supplementary Material. \cref{fig:v11acs_results}(a) shows the scaled posterior mean intensity $\Tilde{\lambda}_c(s\mid \mathbf{D})$ from our models. \cref{fig:v11acs_results}(b) presents the posterior mean of $\exp(\mathcal{U}(s))$ from LGCP.
 All our models provide strong signals at two UDG locations, marked by golden circles.
-In contrast, LGCP did pick up the signals of the two UDGs, but it was with much weaker signal strength at these sites.
+While, LGCP picks up the signals of these UDGs, the signal is much weaker.